 For additional questions, please contact Program Coordinator David Crye at firstname.lastname@example.org.

-PRIDE Living Learning Community (PRIDELLC) - This LLC is not active in the 2019-2020 academic year
+PRIDE Living Learning Community (PRIDELLC) - Now accepting applications for the 2020-21 academic year

 For additional information, please contact Allison Kendrix at email@example.com.

-Revitalizing Nations Living Learning Community (RNLLC) - This LLC is not active in the 2019-2020 academic year
+Revitalizing Nations Living Learning Community (RNLLC) - Now accepting applications for the 2020-21 academic year

 For additional information, please contact Christina Leza, Assistant Professor, Department of Anthropology at firstname.lastname@example.org.